rotationalio/data-playground/earthquakes/python/README.md

 topics:read
 ```

+Download your `client.json` file from the Ensign dashboard, and add it to the `earthquakes/` directory.
+Make sure that `client.json` is listed in the repository's `.gitignore` file.

-Alternatively, specify Ensign credentials in the environment.
+Alternatively, you can specify Ensign credentials in the environment.
 ```
 $ export ENSIGN_CLIENT_ID=<your-client-id>
 $ export ENSIGN_CLIENT_SECRET=<your-client-secret>